-The Panthella floor lamp was designed by Verner Panton for Louis Poulsen in the year 1971.
-It is one of the most famous Panton designs and characterized by its harmonic, peaceful form.
-The half-circle formed screen ensures a soft, pleasant light.
+The Panthella floor lamp was designed by Verner Panton for Louis Poulsen in 1971.
+It is one of the most famous Panton designs and is characterised by its harmonic, peaceful shape.
+The hemispheric shade ensures a soft, pleasant light.

-The basic principle from Panthella was to create a lamp with a base that serves as a reflector as well as screen.
+The fundamental principle behind Panthella was to create a lamp with a base that serves as a reflector as well as a shade.
 Panthella offers direct and indirect light.
-The direct light shines downwards and the indirect light through the white screen.
+The direct light shines downwards and the indirect light through the white lampshade.

-The organic design of the Panthella floor lamp leans on the form of a mushroom.
-The lamp possesses a chromed sphere on its top.
-Besides its apparent function, the sphere also serves to raise the top of the lamp, so as to change the bulb if necessary.
-Furthermore unused cable can be stored in the base of the table lamp.
+The organic design of the Panthella floor lamp was inspired by the shape of a mushroom.
+The lamp has a chromed ball on top of the shade, which besides its visual function, also serves to raise the top of the lamp to change the bulb if necessary.
+Furthermore, the cable can be stored in the base of the table lamp when not in use.

-The light source is hosted under a milk-white, hemisphere formed acrylic screen.
-Together with the trumpet formed base it contributes to the distribution of the wonderful light and the whole harmonic form.
+The light source of the lamp can be found under the milk-white, hemispheric acrylic shade.
+Together with the trumpet formed base, it contributes to the distribution of a wonderful light and the whole harmonic form.

 Verner Pantons Panthella lamp is also available as a table lamp.